Panama Equity

 All of these have kept the prices of goods and services from skyrocketing as they have in around the rest of the world.

-And while goods in Panama are for the most part imported, a strong dollar has kept consumer goods prices relatively stable.
+A strong dollar has kept consumer goods prices in Panama relatively stable, despite most goods being imported.
 Plus, subsidies on things like fuel and pricing caps on food products have staved inflation just enough to keep the general population happy and things humming along, relatively undisturbed.

 Unemployment is back to single digits after hovering around 15% until just last year, so that should help the sub $180k real estate market pick up some steam.